 Overnight in Badami.

 After breakfast begin sightseeing in the North and South of Goa.

 Visit the famous grand churches, which largely reflect European architectural styles.

 The majority of these churches were built during the Portuguese regime.

 Even today, Goa's churches stand tall with plenty of historical importance, as you'll find out during the tour.

 Overnight in Goa.

-Feel spoilt for choice today as you enjoy the many beautiful beaches and choose from an array of water-based activities.
+Feel spoilt for choice today as you enjoy the many beautiful beaches and choose from an array of water-based activities like diving or snorkelling.

 In the evening you can go shopping at the local markets or the main shopping area.